SPITFIRE AUDIO AMBIENT GUITARS – POWER CHORDS

 This is possibly the weirdest category in the library.
 The looped samples turn ordinarily plain sounds into unrecognisable rhythms and pulses.

-Personally, I struggle to find a use for any of this category outside pure sound design, though someone with a more imagination could surely develop some very cool results here.
+Personally, I struggle to find a use for any of these categories outside pure sound design, though someone with more imagination could surely develop some very cool results here.

-This group of patches tend to be more textural and longer developing pad type sounds.
-Much more of the same stuff we’ve heard so for, but far less guitar-like with more synthesis overtones.
+This group of patches tend to be more textural and longer developing pad-type sounds.
+Much more of the same stuff we’ve heard so far, but far less guitar-like with more synthesis overtones.